hack4impact-uiuc/communityconnect-labs/backend/README.md

 ```
 > use communityconnect-labs
 ```
-You will not need to run `mongo` after setup.
+You will not need to run `mongo` after setup- you'll just need to start the service.

 ### Server Setup